PUB HLTH 7019 - Expressive Therapies: Creative Arts in Counselling

 art and music, sandplay therapy and symbol work, somatic and dance/movement activities, and their application within integrative models;

-5 Demonstrate practical knowledge of common counselling issues presented by clients of all ages, and the application of an integrated use of expressive therapies in response; 6 Recognise and respond to issues of cultural diversity and individual differences, including trans-cultural therapeutic support, learning styles and multiple intelligence preferences in the application of expressive therapies; 7 Synthesise and apply intervention skills for working with clients to reduce distress; 8 Appraise resources to support continuous learning regarding the application of expressive therapies in counselling and psychotherapy.
+5 Demonstrate practical knowledge of common counselling issues presented by clients of all ages, and the application of an integrated use of expressive therapies in response; 6 Recognise and respond to issues of trauma, cultural diversity and individual differences, including trans-cultural therapeutic support, and learning styles in the application of expressive therapies; 7 Synthesise and apply intervention skills for working with clients to reduce distress; 8 Appraise resources to support continuous learning regarding the application of expressive therapies in counselling and psychotherapy.

 University Graduate Attributes